The Clinical Mentor (formerly Clinical Contact Person)

 Procedures and Guidelines

-1.Each new incoming clinical student will be matched with a clinical contact person during their first year in the program.
-In subsequent years, the student may then stay with the same clinical contact person or may select a different contact person, if more appropriate.
-All such arrangements between students and clinical contact persons are made on a yearly basis.
+1.Each new incoming clinical student will be matched with a clinical mentor during their first year in the program.
+In subsequent years, the student may then stay with the same clinical mentor or may select a different mentor, if more appropriate.
+All such arrangements between students and clinical mentors are made on a yearly basis.

-2.In order to maximize the involvement of as many adjunct clinical faculty as possible, each adjunct clinical faculty member will normally serve as clinical contact person to only one student at a time.
+2.In order to maximize the involvement of as many adjunct clinical faculty as possible, each adjunct clinical faculty member will normally serve as clinical mentor to only one student at a time.